ga-wdi-lessons/ruby-immutability/readme.md

 // => ???
 ```

-In Ruby, there are situations like these that don't play out the same way.
-Today we'll learn about how Ruby memory allocation may have unintended consequences.
+If we ran the Ruby equivalent of this code, it would actually have the same result.
+But there are certain situation in Ruby in which memory allocation may have unintended consequences.
 We'll also learn about immutable data types such as Symbols that are not subject to changes.

 ### Variables and Mutability (15 minutes / 0:20)